Food That Really Schmecks: Mennonite Country Cooking by Edna Staebler (1st Edition) 1968

 Shipping calculated at checkout.

 Very Good - Printed hardcover -Dust jacket not applicable.
 The binding is tight.
 The copy is crisp and clean - A small light colour stain on the fore-edge.
 Minor corner edgewear.
-Weight: 644 g

 In the 1960s, Edna Staebler moved in with an Old Order Mennonite family to absorb their oral history and learn about Mennonite culture and cooking.
 From this fieldwork came the cookbook Food That Really Schmecks.
-Interspersed with practical and memorable recipes are Staebler's stories and anecdotes about cooking, Mennonites, her family, and Waterloo Region.
+Edna Staebler was the author of 21 books.
+Her cookbooks are full of wonderful descriptions, colourful anecdotes and flavourful dialect, as we peek into the cooking pots of her friends and family.

 Publishing Details